michaeleii/comm-documentation/docs/index.md

 ## What is Passport.js?

 Passport JS is a widely used middleware for handling authentication in Node.js web applications.

-It can help developers save a lot of time and effort in implementing authentication and managing user sessions.
+It can help you save a lot of time and effort in implementing authentication and managing user sessions in your own web applications.

 ## Getting Started with Passport.js

-We have created a tutorial that will help you get started with Passport.js:
+In this documentation, we will be learning how to use Passport.js to implement authentication for a simple login page.

 [Login Form Tutorial](pages/login-form-tutorial)